Orange-OpenSource/hurl/README.md

 Option | Description
  --- | ---
-`--append` | This option can only be used with `--json`.
-It appends sessions to existing file instead of overwriting it.
-This is typically used in a CI pipeline.
 `--color` | Colorize Output
 `-b, --cookie <file>` | Read cookies from file (using the Netscape cookie file format).
 Combined with `-c, --cookie-jar`, you can simulate a cookie storage between successive Hurl runs.
 `--compressed` | Request a compressed response using one of the algorithms br, gzip, deflate and automatically decompress the content.